 Resource accounting uniformization

-We charge usage uniformly by converting GPU hours and memory usage into CPU hour equivalents, leveraging the [TRESBillingWeights](#) functionality provided by SLURM.

-A CPU hour represents one hour of processing time by a single CPU core.
+We apply uniform resource accounting by converting GPU hours and memory usage into CPU-hour equivalents, using the TRESBillingWeights feature provided by SLURM.
+A CPU hour represents one hour of processing time on a single CPU core.